“Are your eyes naturally that color?”

 Maria parried the blow and aimed a kick to the woman’s stomach.
 Oros blocked the kick with her arm and jabbed at Maria again—this time at her throat.
 Maria dodged to the side while swinging at Oros’s chest with her own sword.
 Just as Maria’s blade was about to skirt its destination, Oros brought back her sword to block it and pushed Maria back with a grunt.

 “You’re amazing!”
 Maria exclaimed with a laugh.
 “Really, you’re good!”

-She was the only one who was laughing.
-The crew members who had gathered were watching on in silent awe.
+She was the only one laughing.
+The crew members who had gathered were watching in silent awe.
 Maria didn’t blame them.
 A fight with her had never lasted this long before.
 Which was exciting.
 But Oros seemed to think otherwise.

 “Who are you?”
 Oros asked, expression unreadable.

 Oros’s gaze darkened.
 Her grip on her sword tightened.

 “Huh?
 What’s wrong?”
 Maria asked.
 “This is just for fun, yes?”